 With OEMConfig, an OEM creates a schema that defines OEM-specific management features.
 The OEM embeds the schema into an app, and then puts this app on Google Play.
 The EMM reads the schema from the app, and exposes the schema in the EMM administrator console.
 The console allows Intune administrators to configure the settings in the schema.

-When the OEMConfig app installs on a device, it uses the settings configured in the EMM administrator to manage the device.
+When the OEMConfig app installs on a device, it uses the settings configured in the EMM administrator console to manage the device.
 Device settings are executed by the OEMConfig app, instead of an MDM agent built by the EMM.